distributeaid/distributeaid.org/content/pages/home.md

     month to multiple destinations and handle specialty/emergency response shipments as well.'
   image: "/uploads/how-we-help-refugees.jpg"
-  image_alt: Lots of boxes with donations stacked on the floor next to a shelf with
+  imageAlt: Lots of boxes with donations stacked on the floor next to a shelf with
     car seats for children.
 - title: COVID-19 Response
   location: Europe & USA